 Return of Premium

-However, tying your money up for 30 years in a life insurance policy is not the best choice.
-You would be better off choosing permanent life insurance with cash value so that you can borrower against your policy and use the funds to make investments, pay down debt, or finance big ticket items, such as vehicles.
+However, most financial advisors would recommend against tying your money up for 30 years in a life insurance policy.
+Which is why we find that most financial advisors recommend that their clients either purchase term life insurance policy or a permanent life insurance with cash value so that you can borrower against your policy and use the funds to make investments, pay down debt, or finance big ticket items, such as vehicles.

 Decreasing Term Life